 Newfane Welcomes You

 Visit the historic sites that dot Newfane Village and immerse yourself in the cultural, artistic and culinary scene.
-Soak in the beauty of nature during a hiking session in Green Mountain National Forest or hit the slopes of Mount Snow.
+Soak in the beauty of nature during a hiking session in Green Mountain National Forest or hit the slopes of Mount Snow or Stratton Mountain.
 There’s something here for you.

 Newfane is comprised of a columned courthouse, matching Congregational church and town hall, all grouped on a handsome green.
 They are framed and dignified by white-clapboard houses, including two elegant inns.
 When Windham County’s court sessions began meeting in Newfane in 1787, the village was about the same size it is now—20 homes and two hotels (there’s only one inn left now).
 Built in 1787, the village was two miles up on Newfane Hill.
 Beams were unpegged and the homes were moved to the more protected valley by ox-drawn sleighs in the winter of 1824.